planetarysoftware/ISIS_TC/ContributeDocumentation.md

 ### Creating a New ISIS build:

-Building ISIS requires that the anaconda environment you created in [Anaconda and ISIS3 Dependencies](https://github.com/USGS-Astrogeology/ISIS3/wiki/Developing-ISIS3-with-cmake#anaconda-and-isis3-dependencies) be activated.
+First, make sure the last step in [Anaconda and ISIS3 Dependencies](https://github.com/USGS-Astrogeology/ISIS3/wiki/Developing-ISIS3-with-cmake#anaconda-and-isis3-dependencies) (`conda activate <environment name>`) was completed in your current terminal window.

-Activate your anaconda environment with:

-`conda activate <environment-name>`

-* Navigate to the top-level directory of your ISIS3 clone (i.e `cd ISIS3`)

-* Create a `build` and an `install` directory at this level:
-  * `mkdir build install`

-* Navigate to the build directory: `cd build`
-* Run the following command to configure your build:
-  * `cmake -Disis3Data=<path-to-isis3-data> -Disis3TestData=<path-to-isis3-test-data> -DJP2KFLAG=OFF -DCMAKE_BUILD_TYPE=RELEASE -GNinja ../isis`

-* Set your ISISROOT to `/the/path/to/your/build`:
-  * `export ISISROOT=$(pwd)`
+Next, to get set up to build the ISIS documentation, follow the instructions at [Building ISIS3](https://github.com/USGS-Astrogeology/ISIS3/wiki/Developing-ISIS3-with-cmake#building-isis3) up to and including the "Set your ISISROOT" step.
+It is not necessary to complete the next step (`ninja install`) to only build the documentation.
+It is not necessary to build the rest of ISIS to build and preview documentation-only changes.

-* And finally, build the documentation by running:
+Build just the documentation by running:

 ```
 ninja docs -j7
 ```

-It is not necessary to build the rest of ISIS to build and preview documentation-only changes.

 ### If You Already Have an Existing ISIS Build: